oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0-wd01.md

 * created:  Wed, 19 Dec 2018 22:15:00 GMT
 * from: producer_one

-### A.2.b: The Broker acknowledges the command from A.2.a
+### A.2.b: Broker Acknowledges the PUBLISH Control Packet

 > **NOTE:** This example shows the required information for the MQTT PUBLISH message, but the presentation needs fine tuning /